← Back to Stories

 Key details reported by multiple sources:

-- Iranian state media (Tasnim News Agency) reported Tehran did not request the ceasefire extension and stated Iran will not reopen the Strait of Hormuz while the US blockade remains.
+• Iran’s Tasnim News Agency stated Tehran did not request the ceasefire extension and will not reopen the Strait of Hormuz while the US blockade continues.

-- Pakistan's Prime Minister Shehbaz Sharif thanked Trump for extending the ceasefire, calling it a step to allow ongoing diplomatic efforts.
+• Pakistan’s Prime Minister Shehbaz Sharif thanked Trump for extending the ceasefire, citing requests from himself and Pakistan’s Field Marshal Asim Munir.

-- Iranian officials, including an adviser to parliament speaker Mohammad Baqer Qalibaf, called the ceasefire extension a 'ploy to buy time' for a potential surprise strike.
+• Iranian officials, including an adviser to parliament speaker Mohammad Baqer Qalibaf, called the ceasefire extension a 'ploy to buy time' for a potential US strike.

-- The Strait of Hormuz blockade has severely disrupted global shipping, with only three ships passing through in the 24 hours before Trump's announcement, and tens of thousands of sailors stranded.
+• The Strait of Hormuz remains effectively closed, with only three ships passing through in the 24 hours before Trump’s announcement.

 Points of Difference